-The school will also consult the government guidance Multi-agency statutory guidance on female genital mutilation (revised 2016) and will have reference to guidance provided by the National FGM Centre FGM Schools Guidance - National FGM Centre.
+Schools will also consult the government guidance Multi-agency statutory guidance on female genital mutilation (updated 2020) and will have reference to guidance provided by the National FGM Centre FGM Trusts Guidance - National FGM Centre.

-In addition, the school recognises the important role schools have in safeguarding children from Forced Marriage.
-The Forced Marriage Unit has published Multiagency statutory quidance, with pages 79-84 focusing on the role of schools and colleges.
-The school is clear that when it comes to the marriage of a child, the distinction between a forced marriage and an arranged marriage does not exist.
+In addition, the Trust recognises the important role schools have in safeguarding children from Forced Marriage.
+The Forced Marriage Unit has published Multi-agency statutory guidance, with points 8.1, 8.2 and 8.3 focusing on the role of Trusts s.
+The Trust is clear that when it comes to the marriage of a child, the distinction between a forced marriage and an arranged marriage does not exist.
 Following the Marriage and Civil Partnership (Minimum Age) Act 2022, which came into force in February 2023, it is an offence to engage in any conduct for the purpose of causing a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
 Such a marriage is deemed a forced marriage.
 (The same legislation also provides that the minimum age at which one can legally marry or enter into a civil partnership in England and Wales is 18.)
-School and college staff can contact the Forced Marriage Unit if they need advice or information.
-Contact: 020 7008 0151 or email: fmu@fco.gov.uk.
+Trust and school staff can contact the Forced Marriage Unit if they need advice or information.
+Contact: 020 7008 0151 (Monday to Friday 9.00am - 5.00pm) or email: fmu@fco.gov.uk.